pashky/restclient.el/README.md

 In second form, the value of variable is evaluated as Emacs Lisp form immediately.
 Evaluation of variables is done from top to bottom.
 Only one one-line form for each variable is allowed, so use `(progn ...)` and some virtual line wrap mode if you need more.
 There's no way to reference earlier declared _restclient_ variables, but you can always use `setq` to save state.

+Variables can be multiline too:

+    :myvar = <<
+    Authorization: :my-auth
+    Content-Type: application/json
+    User-Agent: SomeApp/1.0
+    #

+or

+    :myvar := <<
+    (some-long-elisp
+        (code spanning many lines)
+    #

+`<<` is used to mark a start of multiline value, the actual value is starting on the next line then.
+The end of such variable value is the same comment marker `#` and last end of line doesn't count, same is for request bodies.

 After the var is declared, you can use it in the URL, the header values and the body.

     # Some generic vars

     :my-auth = 319854857345898457457
+    :my-headers = <<
+    Authorization: :my-auth
+    Content-Type: application/json
+    User-Agent: SomeApp/1.0
+    #

     # Update a user's name

     :user-id = 7
     :the-name := (format "%s %s %d" 'Neo (md5 "The Chosen") (+ 100 1))

     PUT http://localhost:4000/users/:user-id/
-    Authorization: :my-auth
+    :my-headers

     { "name": ":the-name" }

-Warning: If you include var declarations as part of the request, in the body or headers, it will be sent along.

-Instead, place them above your calls or in separate sections.
-Like in the example above.
+### Caveats:

+- Multiline variables can be used in headers or body.
+In URL too, but it doesn't make sense unless it was long elisp expression evaluating to simple value.
+- Yet same variable cannot contain both headers and body, it must be split into two and separated by empty line as usual.
+- Variables now can reference each other, substitution happens in several passes and stops when there's no more variables.
+Please avoid circular references.
+There's customizable safeguard of maximum 10 passes to prevent hanging in this case, but it will slow things down.
+- Variable declaration only considered above request line.
-And be careful of what you put in that elisp.
+- Be careful of what you put in that elisp.
 No security checks are done, so it can format your hardrive.
 If there's a parsing or evaluation error, it will tell you in the minibuffer.
+- Elisp variables can evaluate to values containing other variable references, this will be substituted too.
+But you cannot substitute parts of elisp expressions.

 # Customization